ivoleitao/shadertoy/packages/shadertoy/README.md

 This a unofficial [Shadertoy](https://www.shadertoy.com) client library API.
 It is developed by best effort, in the motto of "Scratch your own itch!", meaning APIs that are meaningful for the author use cases.

-If you would like to contribute with other parts of the API, feel free to make a [Github pull request](https://github.com/ivoleitao/shadertoy/pulls) as I'm always looking for contributions for:
+If you would like to contribute with other parts of the API, feel free to make a Github [pull request](https://github.com/ivoleitao/shadertoy/pulls) as I'm always looking for contributions for:
 * Tests
 * Documentation
 * New APIs

+See [CONTRIBUTING.md](https://github.com/ivoleitao/shadertoy/blob/develop/CONTRIBUTING.md) for ways to get started.

 ## Features and Bugs